Grades & Attendance II

 August 2, 2012

 The Grades and Attendance II Workbook is "as is", free for personal use, and copyrighted.
 The Grades and Attendance II Workbook may not be distributed in any way without permission from Donna Young.
 You have permission to use the grade book for your students and you may make a copy of the grade book for each student.
 You may make back-up copies of your student's grade books.
-This grade book is only available from this web site and from the author's cd-rom.
+This grade book is only available from this web site, from YoungMinds, and from the author's cd-rom.
 Should you see it available from any other source, please report the URL to the author via feedback form.